KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 ![](images/catch-everest-theme-css-head.png)

-Determine what aspect of the template's design to change and identify the corresponding code.
+Determine what aspect of the template's design to change and identify the corresponding CSS code.

 ![](images/catching-everest-template-css-background.png)